BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/posts/misc/2021-03-05-yet-another-mtls-tutorial.md

 Hey, that's not right!
 We went to all that trouble to generate a server-side certificate but Traeifk isn't even using it!
 What gives?

 Well, we give.
 I think.
-Never really explrored that expression.
+Never really explored that expression.
 We haven't configured Traefik to use our certificates, yet.
 Let's open up the dynamic configuration and add a few lines.

 ```toml
 [http]